Flexiscreens will keep you young and cheerful.

 Even worse, when we had to close the hatch quickly (because of rain) the whole screen inevitably dropped off and needed to be put back.
 Not big issues, but after 10 years the magnets were not holding all that well.
 The magnetic screens also needed to be kept in place - or stored perfectly flat or they would take on a "bend" and not hold anymore.

-Then, a couple of months ago, I happened to find www.flexiscreens.com.
+Then I happened to find www.flexiscreens.com.
 Flexiscreens are held onto the hatch frame using Velcro.
 They are slightly less expensive than the magnetic screens and have some interesting advantages.

 First of all, you can order them easily on the website and they take Paypal for payment.
-Whenever possible I pay with Paypal - it's quick, nobody but paypal knows my credit card details, and I never get that annoying "credit card rejected" from overcautious website.
+Whenever possible I pay with Paypal - it's quick, nobody but paypal knows my credit card details, and I never get that annoying "credit card rejected" from overcautious websites.

 Flexiscreens was fast - the screens I ordered were in the mail in a couple of days - of course the postal system took it's own sweet time getting the screens all the way from Australia to Noumea (two weeks) but when they arrived I was pleasantly surprised to discover the screens were of very high quality, strong, well made, and a perfect fit.